WatchtowerProtocol/cautious-bassoon/5_Requirements.md

 # Actor/Agent Actions
-Agents are defined as per [definition 6](#defs) where they are represented by an address $a$ taking a admissible actions $u$ at a time step $t$.
+Agents are represented by an address $a$ taking a admissible actions $u$ at a time step $t$.
 An agent can carry out a set of admissible actions over the entire tournament time period $T$ represented by a list of transactions (a set of addresses, $A$).

 ## Bidding Agent
 The Data Scientists take on the role as Bidding agents and are provided with admissible actions to execute mechanisms inside the tournament.